← Blog

 • The output should create a smaller action list, not a larger pile of text.

-How bulk WHOIS research Actually Works
+How bulk WHOIS research works

 Example of a normalised WHOIS row